jasonmpittman/research-ideas/research-ideas-2017.md

 To what extent does mean time between Institutional Review Board approval and dissertation writing completion predict overall quality?

-To what degree do application date compared to deadline, transfer credits, and SAT score correlate with mean first year undegraduate GPA?
+To what degree do application date compared to deadline, transfer credits, and SAT score correlate with mean first year undergraduate GPA?

-What are potential common factors in doctotal student failure to complete the writing phase of the dissertation?
+What are potential common factors in doctoral student failure to complete the writing phase of the dissertation?

 Do faculty or administration have a more significant impact on doctoral student completion?

 #### Week 4
+To what extent is there a long-tail phenomenon associated with academic literature?

+How has the total number of academic journal articles grown in relationship to the number of doctoral degrees conferred annually in the United States?

+To what degree has the publication of topic-level literature review changed in STEM fields over the past 5, 10, and 20 years?

+To what extent are literature reviews in STEM cited more often than seminal literature in the same fields?

+How do doctoral students describe the value and importance of published literature reviews to their selected dissertation topic?

+What is the measured impact factor of published literature reviews compared to quantitative studies that demonstrate a positive effect in the selected phenomenon?

+How do journal editors of STEM focused journals describe the value and importance of publishing literature reviews?

+## <a name="November"></a>November
+#### Week 1